caewok/fvtt-elevation-ruler/README.md

 You can modify the system attributes used for walk/fly/burrow as well as the colors used in `CONFIG.elevationruler.SPEED`.
 You can modify the Token HUD icons in `CONFIG.elevationruler.MOVEMENT_BUTTONS`.

+You can modify the icon used when hovering over difficult terrain:
+- `CONFIG.elevationruler.SPEED.terrainSymbol`: You can use any text string here.
+Paste in a unicode symbol if you want a different symbol.
+For Font Awesome icons, use, e.g., "\uf0e7".
+(This is the code for [FA lightning bolt](https://fontawesome.com/icons/bolt?f=classic&s=solid).)
+- `CONFIG.elevationruler.SPEED.useFontAwesome`: Set to true to interpet the `terrainSymbol` as FA unicode.

 Elevation Ruler adds a token property to get the token movement type: `_token.movementType`.
 You may also want the enumerated movement types: `game.modules.get("elevationruler").api.MOVEMENT_TYPES`.

 Elevation Ruler adds token properties to track the last movement made by the token: